CartoDB/labs-postgresql/workshop/plpython.md

 AS $$
     import requests

-    # Let's use the shared cache to avoid requesting the geocoder metadata
+    # Let's use the shared cache to avoid preparing the geocoder metadata
     if geocoder in SD:
         plan = SD[geocoder]
     # A prepared statement from Python